Ihtheram/retailpulse-end-to-end-pipeline/README.md

 ### Step 8 — Explore Unity Catalog

+> **Note:** Unity Catalog is not available in Databricks Free Edition.
+In a paid workspace,
-In your Databricks workspace, navigate to **Catalog** in the left sidebar.
+> navigate to **Catalog** in the left sidebar to explore data lineage, access control, and tagging.

-Explore:
+In a full workspace, you would explore:

 - **Data lineage**: See how `gold.daily_sales` traces back to `bronze.orders`
 - **Access control**: Try granting and revoking table-level permissions
 - **Tags**: Tag tables with `pii`, `financial`, or `public` labels